avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 ## Composite Signatures

 The goal of composite signatures is to define a signature object to be used with any protocol or format.
 It is supposed to contain two signatures in a container that have been generated using two different cryptographic algorithms.
-The goal of this approach is to define a signature that offers the security properties of a classical signature and another signature, e.g., that is secure when attacked by a quantum computer, in the protocol or format without having to adapt them.
+The goal of this approach is to define a signature format, for the verification of which both contained signatures must be verified.
+In this way, the security properties of the classical signature and another signature that is secure when attacked by a quantum computer are used in the protocol or format without having to adapt them.

 In order for this approach to be applicable in arbitrary protocols and formats, a composite key must be defined in addition to the composite signature.
 According to the definition of composite signatures, such a composite public key must contain two public keys with their respective parameters as well as composite private key must contain two private keys.